The loom goes straight, so the laser is light, so I think it will be difficult to refract.

 On Earth, reflecting using a mirror would be the most realistic.

-Same Tag Do I have to shave in advance when I shave my laser?
+Same Tag Is it better to shave in advance when you shave laser?

 Same Tag How much does it cost to have a laser hair removal at the dermatologist?